theKGS/MCTS/README.md

 ## Main Algorithm
 Everything in the main package is related to the algorithm itself.
-The other package (connectFour) is an implementation of a game which the algorithm can play.
-Use it for reference.
+The other packages (connectFour, twothousandfortyeight) are implementations of games which the algorithm can play.
+Use them for reference.
+As of now 2048 is broken, but Connect Four works fine.

 MCTS specifies the method runMCTS which implements the full algorithm with UCT default policy.
 After thinking for